67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Nine.

-Most guess ten because softball sometimes runs a short fielder.
-Baseball keeps it at nine: pitcher, catcher, four infielders, three outfielders.
-The tenth defender is a softball-only add.
+Ten slips out because softball sometimes runs a short fielder.
+Baseball holds at nine though: pitcher, catcher, four infielders, three outfielders.
+That tenth glove is a softball-only thing.

 2. What sport is the Ryder Cup?
 (Easy)